RedisLabs/redislabs-docs/content/rs/administering/database-operations/administering-database-operations-importing-data.md

 Import into a CRDB

-As part of the import in the UI, RS will increment counters by the value that is in the importing data.
+As part of the import in the UI, RS increments counters by the value that is in the importing data.

 You can read more on how to perform the import